As though adolescence weren’t angsty enough!

 Among other qualities, tutors are great at keeping students motivated, and your tutor could even help you plan an effective study schedule!

-Besides maximising your study time with a tutor, you could relieve a bit of stress by playing games which incorporate economics study.
+Besides maximising your study time with any Economics tutors, you could relieve a bit of stress by playing games which incorporate economics study.

 Using flashcards is another way to take your learning on the go… but who wants to carry around a deck of cards?